-Modern homes emphasize geometric shapes and clean-cut lines.
-If your walls are bare white, try attic stairs with wider steps and a contrasting color—play with wood material and darker tones to let it pop.
+Modern homes emphasise geometric shapes and clean-cut lines.
+If your walls are a bare white, try stairs with wider steps and a contrasting colour—play with wood material and darker tones to let it pop.

 9. Strong railing for steep steps in smaller spaces